rust-lang/rust/doc/rustpkg.md

 `../.rust`, `../../.rust`,
 and so on for every parent of `.` up to the filesystem root).
-That means that if `RUST_PATH` is not set, then rustpkg will still search for workspaces in `./.rust` and so on
+That means that if `RUST_PATH` is not set, then rustpkg will still search for workspaces in `./.rust` and so on.
+`RUST_PATH` also implicitly contains an entry for the system path:
+`/usr/local` or the equivalent on Windows.
+This entry comes after the implicit entries for `./.rust` and so on.
+Finally, the last implicit entry in `RUST_PATH` is `~/.rust` or the equivalent on Windows.

 Each workspace may contain one or more packages.